jeromeetienne/threejs-inspector-old/README.md

 by the excelent @thespite.
 Check it out!

 ## History 1.2.9
+- better css for inline link to three.js help
+- added console.dir when exporting objects to console
 - added export-to-console for texture
-- added console.dir when exporting objects to console
-- better css for inline link to three.js help
+- added support for texture in uniforms

 ## History 1.2.8
 - added support material.magFilter and material.minFilter